WoodardDigital/piscreen/README.md

 This a out of the box Pi4 running a generic 64 Bit Pi OS.

 The 2 main parts of this are the Service file and the kiosk file.
 The kiosk file is left in the user's home directory for convenience.

+ROADMAP

+- Create an install script that will allow you to clone this locally, run installer and it will prompt you to do the needful.